mattcarras/Get-ProductKey/README.md

 Originally inspired by this script: https://gallery.technet.microsoft.com/scriptcenter/Get-product-keys-of-local-83b4ce97

 Note that giving credentials with ProduKey requires running the process locally with those credentials, so they must work on the local machine.

+The reason ProduKey was included is because it's great at getting keys SLP doesn't have registered, but as it can't get anything for VLK/MAK, querying SLP is still needed.

 **.PARAMETER Computername**
    Strings.
 Name of the local or remote system/s.
 You may give multiple computernames.